CS126SP20/Cinder-Othello/DEVELOPMENT.md

  - **04/21/20** Add method to print text to Cinder screen
    - Need to figure out how to display an image on to the screen; currently getting errors
+ - **04/22/20** Got game board png to become visible on the screen and learned how to display circles for the game.
+    - Need to figure out how to place circles at certain spots on the board when the player clicks